How to get exempted as a News Publisher from the Political Content Policy

 Per our Political Content Policy, news publishers who meet the following criteria may run ads that reference political content, candidates, political parties, or elected or appointed government officials, but may not include advocacy for or against those topics.

-- Contact information is available online.
+- Contact information is available on their website.

-- “About” information is available online.
+- “About” information is available on their website.

 - The publication is not dedicated to advocating on a single issue.